Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Dial down investment risk

-Effective diversification can help reduce losses in the event of a market downturn.
-Even if you remain primarily invested in equities, apply this diversification principle across different funds, geographies, and sectors.
+Effective diversification can help to reduce losses in the event of a market downturn.
+Even if you remain primarily invested in equities, you can make sure to diversify across different funds, geographies, and sectors.

-If you plan to buy an annuity upon retirement, it is important that some or all of your assets are in lower-risk investments (such as bonds and gilts) to mitigate market falls.
+If you plan to buy an annuity upon retirement, it is important to gradually shift your portfolio so that the majority or all of it is in lower-risk investments (such as bonds and gilts) to mitigate market falls.
+Always remember that the value of pension savings can go down as well as up, so you may get back less than you saveinvested.

 Refine your budget